uploadcare/uploadcare-rails-example/README.md

 ---
 **NOTE**

 Remember, to manage webhooks, your account must have this feature enabled.
 It means that your UPLOADCARE_PUBLIC_KEY and UPLOADCARE_SECRET_KEY (not demo keys) must be specified in `config/initializers/uploadcare.rb`.
-This feature is only available for paid accounts.
+This feature is only available for paid plans.

 ---